JoeStrout/triango/README.md

 - https://youtu.be/NJ788uEvYPA?si=0EIkbHWo2K61yoOk
 - https://youtu.be/SpYIIfdRnhI?si=wCcFucfs4OkkTgec

-The best implementation of this, from what I've been able to find, was the Apple IIGS.
+The best implementation of this, from what I've been able to find, was for the Apple IIGS.
 It had amazing sound and (for the time) graphics, and was truly a thing of beauty.
 The versions on other computers (even the Amiga) were not nearly as nice, and nothing like it exists today.

 Time to change that!